Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas: Numerical Results

 \subsection{EE Performance Comparison Between Instantaneous and Statistical CSI Cases}

-In this subsection, we compare the EE performance of the DMAs-assisted communications between the instantaneous and statistical CSI cases in the EE- and SE-oriented approaches, respectively.
-As mentioned in Sections \ref{sec:EE Optimization with Instantaneous CSIT} and \ref{sec:EE Optimization with Statistical CSI}, when the constant $\xi_u$, $\forall u,$ is set as zero in problem $\cP_1$ or $\bar{\cP}_1$, the EE maximization problem $\cP_1$ or $\bar{\cP}_1$ reduces to the SE maximization one.
-The corresponding algorithm is referred to as ``SE-oriented".
+In this subsection, we compare the EE performance of the DMA-assisted communications between the instantaneous and statistical CSI cases in the EE- and SE-oriented approaches, respectively.
+Note that ``SE-oriented" lines denote the EE performance of the SE maximization designs, which can be implemented via setting $\xi_u$, $\forall u,$ to be zero in problem $\cP_1$ or $\bar{\cP}_1$, as is mentioned in Sections \ref{sec:EE Optimization with Instantaneous CSIT} and \ref{sec:EE Optimization with Statistical CSI}.

-In \figref{fig:CSIComparison}, the DMAs weights are chosen from the complex-plane set.
-We compare the EE performance of the DMAs-assisted uplink system versus the power budget $P_{\max}$ between the instantaneous and statistical CSI cases.
+In \figref{fig:CSIComparison}, the DMA weights are chosen from the complex-plane set.
+We compare the EE performance of the DMA-assisted uplink system versus the power budget $P_{\max}$ between the instantaneous and statistical CSI cases.
 As expected, the EE performance is better when the instantaneous CSI can be perfectly known in both the EE- and SE-oriented approaches.
-We also observe that the EE performance based on the statistical CSI is quiet close to that based on the instantaneous CSI.
+We also observe that the EE performance based on the statistical CSI is quite close to that based on the instantaneous CSI.
 Note that, the optimization process in the statistical CSI case is more computationally efficient than the instantaneous CSI one.
-Thus, in our DMAs-assisted communication scenario, the statistical CSI is a good substitute for the instantaneous CSI to maximize the system EE.
+Thus, in our DMA-assisted communication scenario, the statistical CSI is a good substitute for the instantaneous CSI to maximize the system EE.
 In addition, \figref{fig:CSIComparison} shows that the EE performance of both EE- and SE-oriented approaches are almost identical in low and medium power regions.
-This is because in these power budget regions, the circuit and dynamic power consumption dominates the overall power consumption.
-It also can be observed that the EE performance of the EE-oriented approach remains a constant while that of the SE-oriented one continues to deteriorate in the high power budget region.
+This is because in such regions, the circuit and the dynamic power consumption dominates.
+It can also be observed that the EE performance of the EE-oriented approach remains a constant while that of the SE-oriented one continues to deteriorate in the high power budget region.
 This phenomenon can be explained as follows.
-In the EE-oriented approach, there exists a saturation point of the optimal transmit power for maximizing the EE and any power exceeds this threshold is redundant.
-In the SE-oriented approach, the EE maximization always uses the full-power budget, thus resulting in the degradation of the EE performance in the high power budget region.
+In the EE-oriented approach, there exists a saturation point of the optimal transmit power for maximizing EE.
+Any power that exceeds the threshold is redundant.
+On the contrary, the SE maximization in the SE-oriented approach always uses the full-power budget, thus resulting in the degradation of the EE performance in the high power budget region.